LUC-Design-for-the-Web/lab_four_responsive_design/README.md

 # Lab 4 Implementing Responsive Design
 Complete the following steps to make MPLS dob boarding website responsive.

-1. Download and unzip the “lab4” project folder
+1. Download the files from this repository into a folder titled  “lab4”.

 2. Open the project folder in your text editor and comment your name at the top the home.html page.